splunk/observability-workshop/content/en/s4r/_index.md

 * Finding root causes with tag analytics and error stacks
 * Related content

-One core tenet in building the Splunk Observability Cloud is to unify telemetry data to create a complete picture of an end-user experience and your application stack.
+A key factor in building the Splunk Observability Cloud is to unify telemetry data to create a complete picture of an end-user experience and your application stack.

 The workshop uses a microservices-based application that is deployed on AWS EC2 instances.
 The application is a simple e-commerce application that allows users to browse products, add them to a cart, and checkout.
 The application is instrumented with OpenTelemetry.